phax/ph-parent-pom/README.md

     * Updated to maven-shade-plugin 3.2.2
     * Updated to maven-site-plugin 3.9.0
     * Updated to maven-source-plugin 4.2.1
+    * Updated to ph-buildinfo-maven-plugin 3.0.1
     * Updated to ph-csscompress-maven-plugin 6.2.1
+    * Updated to ph-dirindex-maven-plugin 3.0.2
+    * Updated to ph-jscompress-maven-plugin 2.2.3
     * Updated to spotbugs-maven-plugin 3.1.12.2
     * Updated to SLF4J API 1.7.30
 * v1.11.0 - 2019-11-07